dbushell/dbushell-2k15/src/data/blog/2020/2020-06-pwa-web-crypto-encryption-auto-sign-in-redux-persist.md

 ### Fallback

-Finally, if neither auto sign-in method works, or no password is saved, the form must be submitted manually by the user.
+Finally, if neither auto sign-in method works, or no password was saved, the form must be submitted manually by the user.

 <p class="b-post__image">
   <img loading="lazy" srcset="